Cytomegalovirus (CMV) retinitis is a viral inflammation of the retina of the eye.

 CMV infection can be diagnosed with blood or urine tests that look for substances specific to the infection.
 A tissue biopsy

 can detect the viral infection and presence of CMV virus particles, but this is rarely done.

 The goal of treatment is to stabilize or restore vision and prevent blindness.
 Long-term treatment is often needed.
 Medications may be given by mouth (orally), through a vein (intravenously), or injected directly into the eye (intraviteously).

 The disease will sometimes get worse, even with treatment.

 If symptoms worsen or do not improve with treatment, or if new symptoms develop, call your health care provider.

 People with AIDS (especially those with a very low CD4 count) who have vision problems should make an appointment for an immediate eye exam.

 A CMV infection usually only causes symptoms in people with a weakened immune system.
 Certain medicines (like cancer therapy) and diseases (such as AIDS) can cause a weakened immune system.

-People with AIDS who have a CD4 count of less than 100 should be examined regularly for this condition, even if they do not have symptoms.
-If you had CMV retinitis in the past, you should take preventative treatment for this condition even if your CD4 count stays below 100.
-If your count has been about 100 for 3-6 months, your doctor may say you can safely stop the preventative treatment.
+People with AIDS who have a CD4 count of less than 250 cells/microliter should be examined regularly for this condition, even if they do not have symptoms.
+If you had CMV retinitis in the past, you should take preventive treatment for this condition, even if your CD4 count stays below 100.
+If your CD4 count has been greater than 100 for 6 months, your doctor may say you can safely stop the preventive treatment.